-The Centre will ensure that parents understand the responsibility placed on staff for child protection by setting out its obligations in the centre handbook.
-The centre's child protection policy is made available to parents on request and published on the centre website.
+The Centre will ensure that parents understand the responsibility placed on staff for child protection by setting out its obligations in the Centre handbook and during the induction process.
+The centre's safeguarding and child protection policy is made available to parents on request and published on the centre website.